Toggle menu

 Why we need your personal data

-• The provision for community services and community events, including (but not limited to) Mindful Towns, CCTV, community development, and community grants.
+• The provision for community services and community events, including (but not limited to) Mindful Towns, Community Networks, CCTV, community development, and community grants.

-• To provide project updates, including, but not limited to, e-newsletters, training opportunities, and promoting community activity.
+• To provide project updates, including, but not limited to, e-newsletters, funding and/or training opportunities, and promoting community activity.

 • For the purposes of the provision of community and/or bursary grant funding, including but not limited to; proof of address, proof of education status, proof of meeting the status criteria